 Based on the holding company structure, Benesse has created mechanisms for collecting, sharing and controlling information related to management of the Group as a whole, using the following methods in accordance with the regulations for supervision of Group company management.
 In doing so, Benesse aims to realize the management policy, long-term vision and management targets for the entire Group.

 The Company has set up in-house companies for each of its strategic business domains, and a company head is appointed to take responsibility for each company, which supervises the subsidiaries for its respective business domain.
 The company head formulates growth strategies for the entire in-house company and executes them, strengthening the coordination between the Company and its subsidiaries.
 Moreover, the Company regularly checks on each in-house company's business performance and progress on key matters.
 In the case of a business domain for which a company has not been set up, the director in charge of the respective business domain presides over the affiliated subsidiary.

 Moreover, the Company appoints people in charge of administrative divisions to assist the directors in supervision of the Group's business execution.
-They are appointed for each field, including Group growth strategies; personnel; Group governance; public relations and branding; finance and accounting; business planning and budgeting; IT; procurement, purchasing, and other business infrastructure; personal information protection; information security; risk management; and compliance, among others.
+They are appointed for each field, including Group growth strategies; business planning and budgeting; personnel; Group governance; public relations; branding; finance and accounting; IT; personal information protection; information security; risk management; and compliance, among others.
 The people in charge of administrative divisions, help to advance the Group's management and administration as well as identify and solve management issues.

 Subsidiaries must consult with the Company before making any administrative decisions on important matters that could impact the Group's management.
 The in-house company heads discusses these matters with people in charge of each administrative division from the perspective of ensuring the Group's growth and legal compliance.
 Then decisions are made through a process such approval from the representative director, or a resolution of the Company's Board of Directors.